Circus Circus has stood the test of time – A rarity in Las Vegas, a city that loves to implode its icons.

 Circus Circus also has one of the more popular arcades on the Strip, with over 200 games available.

-I recently stopped into the Arcade at Circus Circus and was impressed with the game selection, prize options, and overall vibe.
-It’s easily the best option in Las Vegas.
+I recently stopped into the Arcade at Circus Circus and thought the game selection, prize options, and overall vibe were excellent, albeit in a “shabbier” setting.

-Waterslides: Hotel guests are able to enjoy Circus Circus’ revamped pool deck that has a 50-foot tall waterslide tower with 3 distinct waterslide experiences, a splash pad, and traditional pools.
+Waterslides: Hotel guests can enjoy Circus Circus’ revamped pool deck, featuring a 50-foot-tall waterslide tower with 3 distinct waterslide experiences, a splash pad, and traditional pools.

 Free Circus Acts: Among the more budget-friendly things to do at Circus Circus is catching one of the free circus acts that are scheduled throughout the day.